Photo:

 When you have some extra time, make up an easy, hands-on cooking project for your next snack or meal.
 For children, cooking can mean sensory exploration, logical ordering and confidence boosting.
 Let them do as much of the work as possible.

 The easiest recipes are ready-to-eat foods like sandwiches, wraps or rollups and salads.
 Even sophisticated kale chips are kid-friendly; kids wash the kale and pat it dry, tear it off the stem into bite-size pieces, toss it in olive oil and spices and spread the pieces on a tray.
-Adults work the oven then everyone crunches away!
+You can be in charge of the oven, and then everyone crunches away!

 Your child can sort the items (by color, size, pattern or any way they like), make patterns with them or invent their own game.
 There are tons of possibilities and no right answers; this type of play blends logical thinking and mathematical reasoning with creativity.